 Costa Rica Travel Health Advice

 There are no vaccination requirements for Costa Rica.
-As a precaution, vaccinations for hepatitis A, hepatitis B, typhoid, MMR (measles, mumps, rubella) and tetanus-diphtheria (every 10 years) are recommended for travel to Costa Rica.
-There is a risk of malaria in some areas of Costa Rica year-round and advice should be taken on which areas are currently risky and what precautions and medication you should take to protect against the disease.
+As a precaution, vaccinations for hepatitis A, hepatitis B, and typhoid are recommended for travel to Costa Rica.
+There is a year-round risk of malaria in some regions of Costa Rica and advice should be taken on which areas are currently risky places to visit.
+You should also check out what precautions and medication you must take to protect against the disease.
 Water in cities is generally safe but it is advisable to buy bottled water, especially outside the main towns where there is a risk of contamination.
 Dengue fever is one of a number of diseases carried by insects that also occur in this region, especially during the rainy season; protection against insect bites is the best prevention.
 Medical services are reliable in cities and the standard of hygiene and treatment is very high.

 View information on diseases:

 Become our Costa Rica Travel Expert

 We are looking for contributors for our Costa Rica travel guide.
 If you are a local, a regular traveller to Costa Rica or a travel professional with time to contribute and answer occasional forum questions, please contact us.